openworld42/JSON-Java-Plus/README.md

 * Designed and tested to use on Java versions 1.8 - 21

 The files in this package implement JSON encoders and decoders.
-The package can also convert between JSON and XML, HTTP headers, Cookies, and CDL.
+The package can also convert between JSON and XML, HTTP headers, Cookies, and CDL (comma delimited text, CSV).

 # If you would like to contribute to this project

-For more information on contributions, please see [CONTRIBUTING.md](https://github.com/stleary/JSON-java/blob/master/docs/CONTRIBUTING.md)
+For more information on contributions, please see [CONTRIBUTING.md](https://github.com/openworld42/JSON-Java-Plus/blob/master/docs/CONTRIBUTING.md)

 Bug fixes, code improvements, and unit test coverage changes are welcome!
 Because this project is currently in the maintenance phase, the kinds of changes that can be accepted are limited.
-For more information, please read the [FAQ](https://github.com/stleary/JSON-java/wiki/FAQ).
+For more information, please read the [FAQ](https://github.com/openworld42/JSON-Java-Plus/wiki/FAQ).

 # Build Instructions